sillasgonzaga/brshinyapps/README.md

 # brshinyapps
-Gallery of Shiny Apps developed by brazilian developers
+Gallery of Shiny Apps developed by brazilian R users

 # To contribute
 Please open an issue at this repo to ask for a link to a shiny app to be included.
 Please use this format replacing the data inside the braces: